A hair transplant is a surgical procedure to improve baldness.

 For a day or two after the procedure, you may have a large surgical dressing or a smaller dressing that can be protected by a baseball cap.

 During the recovery period after surgery, your scalp may be very tender.
 You may need to take pain medicines.
+The hair grafts may appear to fall out, but they will regrow.

 You may also need to take antibiotics or anti-inflammatory medicines after surgery.